 Become a USAA member

-If you’re not already a USAA member, you’ll need to first apply to become one before you can get a personal loan.
+If you’re not already a USAA member, you’ll need to apply to become one before you can get a personal loan.

 During this process, in addition to your contact information, you’ll need to report your experience in the U.S. Armed Forces, your military status, branch, rank and when you served.